 Cost of Alcohol in Turkey

 Alcohol in Turkey is really cheap and you can also find some exceptional Turkish wines from the Cappadocia region.
-We bought a bottle of wine for 30 Turkish Lira in Cappadocia ($1.60) and were able to bring it into a restaurant with us to have with our meal.
+We bought a bottle of wine in Cappadocia for about $2 and were able to bring it into a restaurant with us to have with our meal.

 You should note that alcohol is rarely served in restaurants since it is a Muslim country.
 However, most places don’t mind you bringing your own but do ask before you whip out a bottle and start chugging.